 Which is why a Queen Vic Market Ultimate Foodie Tour is a great way to get your bearings and discover the best places in the market.

 The 2-hour tour winds through the maze of the market, stopping at seafood stores, butcher shops, cheese mongers, bakeries and pastry shops, spice and tea vendors, and sweets stores.
-Our guide, Irene, knew the market well – she used to shop here with her mum when she was a kid.
+Our guide, Irene, knew the market well – she began coming here as a kid with her mum.

 At each stop, there’s usually a sample or two and always a story about the owners and their business.
 Each tour visits different shops, so every vendor has a chance to show off their goods.